lbryio/lbry.tech/documents/contribute.md

 Web and application designers are requested to be able to work directly on CSS in the project they'd be contributing to.
 Please follow the [Coding](#coding) instructions for any website or application you want to improve.

+We're happy to provide assistance if you're used to working in HTMl and CSS but are having trouble getting started.
+Check out [our chat](https://chat.lbry.io) or [our forum](https://discourse.lbry.io).

 ## Writing

-Most written content at LBRY is checked into source control.
-To improve content we've written:
+Most written content, and especially all technical writing, is checked into source control.
+To improve content we've written or add new content:

 1. Identify which website or application it is in (see the [overview])(#ecosystem-overview).
-1. Search for a quoted phrase of the content you want to change.
+1. Search for a quoted phrase of the content you want to change (or use the same technique to identify the folder to create a new document in).
 1. Edit the content via the GitHub interface and submit it as a pull request.

 ## Testing